When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 An Excellent Idea

-This full-color graphic novel adaptation of the Baby-Sitter’s Club is a New York Times bestseller, adapted by Raina Telgemeier.
+This full-color graphic novel adaptation of the Baby-Sitter’s Club breathes new life into the classic series.
+Adapted by Raina Telgemeier, it is a New York Times bestseller for a reason.

-Follow four friends as they face the challenges of being babysitters, from grumpy toddlers to frightening neighbors to prank calls.
-They also have to manage their home and social lives, but they always have each other’s backs.
+Follow four friends as they launch a babysitting business and face grumpy toddlers, scary neighbors, and prank calls.
+They also navigate family drama and school stress, proving they always have each other’s backs.

 Product Specs